nachocpol/nachodevblog/content/posts/estes-body-tubes-and-motors.md

 +++

 {{%format/text-align-justify%}}
-Every time I'm starting a new rocket design, I find myself opening google and looking for the exact dimensions of each estes body tube.
-I decided to put together the values in a table for easy access.
-I took this values from the Estes webpage:
+Every time I'm starting a new rocket design, I find myself opening google and looking for the exact dimensions of each estes body tube and the motors.
+I decided to put together that information in tables for easy access.
+I gathered all the values from the Estes webpage.
 {{%format/text-align-justify%}}

+### Body Tubes

 | Name  	| ID      	| OD      	| Wall   	| Length 	|
 |-------	|---------	|---------	|--------	|--------	|